 Below are a few best practices you should follow to reduce this risk of falling into the email deny list:

-First, make use of the real-time email address validation.
+Make use of the real-time email address validation.

 Remove unengaged subscribers by implementing a sunset policy.
 Sunset policy is the practice of getting inactive users out of your email list.
+Cleaning your email list regularly will help stop the low email engagement rate.
+Being proactive is essential for receiving improved email deliverability rates.

-4. Track the engagement metrics of your emails
+5. Track the engagement metrics of your emails

 You can quickly know if any changes are needed in your email or if your email program is improving by tracking the engagement metrics and email performance.
 You can also build a few baseline metrics to have a clear picture of the email performance.
 Click-through rates, open rates, and spam complaints are some of the metrics you can follow.

-5. Improve your email design, content, structure
+6. Improve your email design, content, and structure

 There are many practices to follow while you design an email.
 Few are as follows: